-In our recent research, we found that organisations are moving towards objective frameworks for performance management to identify their high performers and engage them effectively.
-IT and Internet sectors are leading this change and other industries will soon follow suit.
-In addition to this, organisations are also breaking silos in traditional talent management by linking data from different modules together.
+In our recent research, we found that organizations are moving towards objective frameworks for performance management to identify their high performers and engage them effectively.
+IT/ITeS and Internet sectors are leading this change and other industries will soon follow suit.
+In addition to this, organizations are also breaking silos in traditional talent management by linking data from different modules together.
 More than 40% of the companies now link performance management to their Individual Development Plans.

 As the war for talent continues to wage on in 2022, we will see more companies embracing ‘Talent Marketplaces.’
-A talent marketplace is a platform that allows managers throughout the entire organisation to post opportunities for open positions, temporary assignments, short- and long-term or part-time projects, mentorships, and any other initiative that talent within the organisation is needed for.
+A talent marketplace is a platform that allows managers throughout the entire organization to post opportunities for open positions, temporary assignments, short- and long-term or part-time projects, mentorships, and any other initiative that talent within the organization is needed for.

-Leveraging Artificial Intelligence, the Talent Marketplace can facilitate a relevant match between available opportunities & employees who may have the right skill, irrespective of their department or job role.
+Leveraging Artificial intelligence, the Talent Marketplace can facilitate a relevant match between available opportunities & employees who may have the right skill, irrespective of the department or job role.

 The role of HR has forever changed.
 HR has always had a seat at the table, but now the stakes are higher with a real impact on the business.
-Quoting Josh Bersin, it’s time tothink about the HR function as a professional services organisation: one with consultants, product managers, service delivery and technology all-in-one.
+Quoting Josh Bersin, it’s time to think about the HR function as a professional services organization: one with consultants, product managers, service delivery, and technology all-in-one.